louisruocco/Study-Session/readme.md

 # Study Session:

 A small script that times 50 minutes.
-After 50 minutes, it will open a user-set url.
-This is the start of the break period.
+After 50 minutes the break timer will start.
 It is then up to the user to restart the timer.
-The urls will be saved and the user can select the one they want from a list
+A study time tracker will be implemented in the future

+## Technologies used:

+- Powershell